The 2016 SCOTT Enduro Cup presented by Vittoria offers four stops at Moab, UT, Angel Fire, NM, Sun Valley, ID, and Park City, UT.

 RACE READY TIPS

-Getting prepared for the Scott Enduro Cup presented by GoPro in Sun Valley?
+Getting prepared for the Enduro Cup in Moab?
 Here are a few tips to get you race ready.

 • The best bike for Enduro racing is the one you already own.
 There is a misconception races require high clearance bikes, but course terrain can greatly vary throughout the duration of a race.
 Racers are advised to bring the bike they would normally ride.